wizardjedi/php-java-serialization/spec.md

   externalContent         // writeExternal in PROTOCOL_VERSION_1.
   externalContents externalContent

-newString:
-  TC_STRING newHandle (utf)
-  TC_LONGSTRING newHandle (long-utf)

-newEnum:
-  TC_ENUM classDesc newHandle enumConstantName

 enumConstantName:
   (String)object

-prevObject
-  TC_REFERENCE (int)handle

-nullReference
-  TC_NULL

-exception:
-  TC_EXCEPTION reset (Throwable)object	 reset

-magic:
-  STREAM_MAGIC

-version
-  STREAM_VERSION
 values:          // The size and types are described by the
                  // classDesc for the current object
 newHandle:       // The next number in sequence is assigned
                  // to the object being serialized or deserialized
 reset:           // The set of known objects is discarded
                  // so the objects of the exception do not
                  // overlap with the previously sent objects
                  // or with objects that may be sent after